Climate Action

 4. Climate change is already happening, and it’s detrimental to human life, too

-Rising temperatures — coupled with a growing number of people in cities and an increasing population of elderly — have increased heat-related deaths, according to a 2018 study in The Lancet.
+Rising temperatures — coupled with cities that lack the capacity to minimize the accumulation and generation of urban heat and the increasing population of elderly — have increased heat-related deaths, according to an article published in 2024 by the World Health Organization.

 A warming world also increases the intensity of natural disasters.

 Hurricanes are reaching new extremes, too.
-The frequency of high intensity hurricanes — ranked as categories 4 and 5 — has increased over the last 30 years.
+According to scientists, 84% of Atlantic hurricanes between 2018 and 2023 were, on average, 18 mph stronger because of climate change.
 It has become immensely more difficult to escape these storms unscathed, and it will only get harder in the future.

 Have you noticed that the Halloween season doesn’t feel the same either?
 If we can’t wear a full costume without sweating then something is wrong, right?

-This not only makes dressing up in a full-body werewolf costume uncomfortable but also disrupts the natural interactions between species, their habitats, and their migration patterns.
-BOO.
+This change in season not only makes dressing up in a full-body werewolf costume uncomfortable but also disrupts the natural interactions between species, their habitats, and their migration patterns.

 The world has been aware of climate change at least since the IPCC formed in 1988.
 Scientists and the public rallied around environmental policy, but many global governments had a different idea.